6 Tips to Improve Your Newsletter Campaigns

 5. Work on your mailing lists:

-• Make sure that your lists for group emails are made of real email addresses.
+• Make sure you create lists for group emails with real email addresses.
 Might be hard to follow up if you buy your lists;

 • Make sure that at least most of your recipients have somehow opted in.
 It’s more of a requirement than a tip;

 • Differentiate recipients by interests, sources, locations and any other criteria you might think of.
-It is no good if your newsletters are received at night;
+It’s not good if recipients receive your newsletters at night;

 6. Optimize your sending: